JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

    - The options specific to the MPI library (`VER_MPI`) are defined inside `Makefile.MESONH.mk`
    - There are also options for the netCDF library (see the `VER_CDF` variable). `CDFAUTO`, the recommended and default option, compiles and uses the netCDF library included in the Meso-NH package.
    - If needed, for adaptation to your requirements, look inside the files and changes options.
-   - On a Linux PC, if you need to compile the MPI library, look at the "MesonhTEAM Wiki" to know `how to compile the OpenMPI library with MESONH <http://mesonh.aero.obs-mip.fr/mesonh57/MesonhTEAMFAQ/PC_Linux>`_ **A remplacer par un nouveau lien, texte pas à jour**

 Compile the code :